About the Yuzu and Forest Railway Japan Heritage

 Nature

-In the vast, primitive forests of mountains such as Senbonyama, some of the few natural Japanese cedar trees of Shikoku can still be found in what is one of Japan's rainiest regions, reaching an annual average rainfall average of over 4,000 mm.
-The pristine Yasuda River, habitat to many wild birds and fish, flows nearby.
+In the vast, primitive forests of mountains such as Senbonyama, some of the few natural Japanese cedar trees of Shikoku can still be found in what is one of Japan's rainiest regions, reaching an annual average rainfall average of over 4,000 mm (157 inches).
+The pristine Yasuda River, a habitat for many wild birds and fish, flows nearby.

 Industry